By-Laws for the Vermont Information Technology Association for the Advancement of Learning, Inc.

 Special meetings may be called by the board or by at least five percent of the voting power with a written demand, signed and dated with a description of the purpose meeting, delivered to any corporate officer.

 At any special meeting, a quorum consists of a majority of directors in office immediately before the meeting begins.
 If a quorum is present when a vote is taken, the affirmative vote of a majority of directors present is the act of the board of directors

 The corporation shall be governed by a board of directors consisting of not more than eleven (11) representatives.
 The board shall consist of one (1) representative from each of Vermont’s five (5) regions, including the Central, Northeast, Northwest, Southeast, and Southwest, as established by the Vermont Superintendents’ Association.
 The remaining directors should include a diverse representation from, but not limited to, higher education, state government, telecommunications and technology based organizations.

 As prescribed by 11B VSA Section 8.03, at no time shall the number of directors be less than three (3).

 Directors shall be individuals and must reside in the state of Vermont or be a person with an identifiable interest in information technology and the Vermont education system.

-A director’s term of office shall be two years, with terms of one-half of the board expiring on December 31 immediately following the annual meeting.
+A director’s term of office shall be two years, with terms of one-half of the board expiring after the election of new directors immediately following the annual meeting.

 A director may resign at any time by delivering written notice to the president of the board or to the Executive Director or, in the absence of an Executive Director, to the Treasurer.
 A resignation is effective when the notice is received unless the notice specifies a later effective date.
 No acceptance of a resignation by the board is required.
 If a resignation is made effective at a later date, the board may fill the pending vacancy before the effective date if the board provides that the successor does not take office until the effective date.